 London (UK) is one of best markets for investment bankers.
 So, if you would like to go into investment banking, London (UK) would be your best bet.
 Sure, there are issues within the cultures of investment banks in London (UK); but where wouldn’t it be?

 Do your due diligence and you would know that a great career is awaiting you all along.

 Related Articles that you may find useful

-This has been a guide to Investment Banking in London, services offered, culture, salaries offered, recruitment process and exit opportunities.
+This has been a guide to Investment Banking in London, services offered, culture, Investment Banking salaries offered in UK, recruitment process and exit opportunities.
 You may also have a look at the below article for more details on Investment Banking.

 - Top 10 Middle Market Investment Banks List

 - How to Find An Investment Banking Internship